dotnet/linker/docs/design/trimmed-assemblies.md

 Similar to `TrimmableAssembly`, we could introduce an ItemGroup to simplify opting out of trimming for an assembly.
 It would work the same way, setting `IsTrimmable` to `false` on the specified assembly.
 With the current defaults that don't trim unattributed assemblies, we expect this to be significantly less useful than the `TrimmableAssembly`, but it would be useful to opt out of more aggressive defaults.

 We would also need to decide the precedence betwen `TrimmableAssembly` and `NonTrimmableAssembly`, or issue a warning if an assembly is in both ItemGroups.

+An alternative to a separate ItemGroup would be to support `IsTrimmable` metadata on the `TrimmableAssembly` ItemGroup, which could be set to `false` to opt out of trimming.

 ## Alternatives considered